 Suddenly I was linked to the past, to a woman who carried this handbag sixty years ago.
 I pictured three different women who might have owned it and my imagination went wild.

-So wild that I wrote my third book, NOLA FRAN EVIE, which will be out next week.
+So wild that I wrote my third book, NOLA FRAN EVIE.

 The baseball tickets were from 1954.
 Interestingly enough, the All-American Girls Professional Baseball League folded that same year.
 I decided this was fate, so I brought these historic women back to life in my book.